Services

 • Take a targeted dermatologic history (onset, triggers, distribution, severity, prior treatments)

-• Review medical history and medications (incl. hormonal factors, isotretinoin suitability where relevant)
+• Review medical history and medications (incl. hormonal factors )

 • Develop an evidence-based treatment plan for your condition, discuss options, risks, and obtain consent before prescribing